 The PHOTON ABSORPTIOMETRY BMD test measures energy differences between skin, fat, and bone tissue.
 It works best for the denser long bones found in arms and legs.
 The DPA (dual photon absorptiometry) BMD test is used for less dense bones like the hips and spine.

 One other bone mineral density test is the DEXA (dual energy X-ray absorptiometry).
 It is very accurate and uses low X-ray doses.
-Use your understanding of osteoporosis definitions, the resource links on this page, and the information on this website to help you know what you can safely do to avoid the problems of osteoporosis.
+Use your understanding of osteoporosis definitions and the information on this website to help you know what you can safely do to avoid the problems of osteoporosis medications side effects.

 Remember that “hormone imbalance” for women is defined as the incorrect relationship of progesterone and estrogen levels in the body.